gomtl/golangmontreal.org/content/about.md

 longer main presentation.

 Attendance is free and open to all.
-Our sponsors often allow us to have snacks and drinks to foster a climate where discussions are welcome and appreciated.
+Our sponsors often allow us to have snacks and drinks to foster a climate where discussions are welcomed and appreciated.

 We will often present concepts in layman terms and as such our meetings will cater to people of all skill set levels: newcomers as well as experts.